George Hotz: comma.ai

-Post-comma.ai
+tiny corp

-Hotz then founded the tiny corp on November 5, 2022.
-The tiny corp aims to port machine learning instruction sets to hardware accelerators.
+Hotz founded tiny corp on November 5, 2022. tiny corp aims to port machine learning instruction sets to hardware accelerators.

-On November 18, 2022, Hotz announced that he had been hired by Twitter for a 12 week internship.
-On December 20, after less than 5 weeks at the role, he resigned.
+On May 24, 2023, tiny corp announced that they raised $5.1M to build computers for machine learning and develop neural network framework called tinygrad. tinygrad, the neural network framework developed by tiny corp, aims to provide a balance between the simplicity of Andrej Karpathy's micrograd framework and the functionality of the PyTorch framework. tinygrad aims to realize performance gains over PyTorch through a number of optimizations, including dynamic compilation, fusing of operations, and a greatly simplified backend. tinygrad is currently used to enable comma.ai's openpilot framework to run on the company's dedicated hardware, which includes a Snapdragon 845 GPU.

+Additionally, tiny corp builds the tinybox, a $15,000 AI computer aimed at local model training and inference, serving as a personal compute cluster.

 Other activities and recognition

-Hotz was a finalist at the 2004 ISEF competition in Portland, Oregon with his project "The Mapping Robot".
-Recognition included interviews on the Today Show and Larry King.
+Hotz was a finalist at the 2004 Intel International Science and Engineering Fair (ISEF), a science competition for high school students, in Portland, Oregon with his project "The Mapping Robot".
+Recognition included interviews on the Today Show and Larry King Show.
 Hotz was a finalist at the 2005 ISEF competition, with his project "The Googler".

-Hotz competed in the 2007 Intel International Science and Engineering Fair, a science competition for high school students, where his 3D imaging project, entitled "I want a Holodeck", received awards and prizes in several categories including a $20,000 Intel scholarship.
+Hotz competed at the 2007 ISEF where his 3D imaging project, entitled "I want a Holodeck", received awards and prizes in several categories including a $20,000 Intel scholarship.
 He travelled to Sweden to speak about the project at the Stockholm International Youth Science Seminar.

 In March 2008, PC World listed Hotz as one of the top 10 Overachievers under 21.

-In August 2013, Hotz attended DEF CON with Carnegie Mellon's Plaid Parliament of Pwning (PPP).
+In August 2013, Hotz attended the DEF CON hacker convention with Carnegie Mellon's Plaid Parliament of Pwning (PPP).
 PPP placed first in the DEF CON Capture the Flag (CTF) tournament.
-Later in 2013, Hotz also competed in CSAW 2013.
+Later in 2013, Hotz also competed in the 2013 New York University Tandon School of Engineering Cyber Security Awareness Week (CSAW).
 Working alone, Hotz took first place under the pseudonym tomcr00se.
-In August 2014, Hotz once again competed as part of Carnegie Mellon's Plaid Parliament of Pwning to win the DEF CON CTF tournament for a second year in a row.
+In August 2014, Hotz once again competed as part of Carnegie Mellon's PPP to win the DEF CON CTF tournament for a second year in a row.
 The team also won the DEF CON "Crack Me If You Can" tournament.